undp/satlomas-exp/README.md

 # satlomas-exp

-This repository contains a Python package with the source code of the U-Net segmentation model, used in the SatLomas platform.
+This repository contains a Python package `satlomasproc`, with the source code of the U-Net segmentation model and LSTM RNN model, used in the SatLomas platform.

 It also contains experiments and Jupyter notebooks.